-The main purposes of a crate are to help a puppy with learning to be clean in the home.
-A crate is a very useful tool to confine your dog safely during travel by car or by air and reduces the stress they feel due to being in a comfortable and familiar crate.
+The main purposes of a crate are to help a puppy learn to be clean in the home.
+A crate is a very useful tool to confine your dog safe during travel by car or by air and reduces the stress they feel due to being in a comfortable and familiar crate.

-If you try to crate train your dog in a crate that is small and uncomfortable, you will not be able to get the right results.
+If you try to crate train your dog in a small and uncomfortable crate, you will not be able to get the right results.
 Crate training will also help when you take your pup to the vet or in the car.

-Before teaching it the basic commands it is important to establish a close emotional relationship between the dog and the owner.
+Before teaching the basic commands, it is important to establish a close emotional relationship between the dog and the owner.
 Positive and reward-based training methods help foster mutual respect and trust between you and your dog.
 Behavior capture can be used to teach all of the basic commands, such as “come”, “sit”, “down”, and “heel”.
-However the neat thing about this method is that it is particularly useful in teaching the dog to perform activities that are difficult or impossible to enforce.
+However, the neat thing about this method is that it is particularly useful in teaching the dog to perform difficult or impossible activities to enforce.

-During obedience training, your Border Collie lab mix will learn to follow rules in your home as well as how to behave in various situations.
+During obedience training, they will learn to follow the rules in your home and how to behave in various situations.

-The average price of a Border collie lab mix can range between $500 to $800.
+The average price can range between $500 to $800.
 These costs can include trips to the vet, licensing, toys, and other home-based accouterments needed to make the dog comfortable.

 Border collie lab mix puppies for sale

-If you’re ready to bring an adorable Border Collie Lab mix puppy into your home, there are lots of places to choose from.
+If you’re ready to bring an adorable Border Lab mix puppy into your home, there are lots of places to choose from it.

-Finding the right Border collie lab Mix puppy can be dog gone hard work.
-PuppyFind provides a convenient and efficient means of selecting and purchasing the perfect Lab collie mix puppy (or collie Lab Mix puppies) from the comfort of your home, 24 hours a day, 7 days a week
+Finding the right one can be dog-gone hard work.
+PuppyFind provides a convenient and efficient means of selecting and purchasing the perfect Lab collie mix puppy (or collie Lab Mix puppies) from the comfort of your home, 24 hours a day, 7 days a week.

 Things to consider adopting a Border Lab mix